Dark-Gran/KarmaAppetite2/README.md

 ## Known Issues & TODO list

-- Some images lack flatmode version, others exist in flatmode only.
+- Some images lack a flatmode version, others exist in flatmode only.
 - Region is rather a mini-region: needs more rooms.
 - Finishing the game without finishing the quest has been cut for now.
 - Player guide needs upgrade.